tensorflow/tfjs-examples/webcam-transfer-learning/README.md

-# TensorFlow.js Example: Webcam Transfer Learning and play Pacman
+# TensorFlow.js Example: Transfer Learning to play Pacman via the Webcam

 This example shows you how to predict poses from a webcam using transfer learning.

-In this example, we'll use a pretrained MobileNet model and train another model using an internal mobilenet activation to predict 4 different classes from the webcam defined by the user.
+In this example, we'll use a pretrained [MobileNet](https://github.com/tensorflow/tfjs-examples/tree/master/mobilenet) model and train another model using an internal mobilenet activation to predict 4 different classes from the webcam defined by the user.